Global Reporting Initiative Reports

 Smart travel policies – traveling less where possible, traveling lighter and traveling smarter – is a shared goal that we have committed to.

-Several years ago, the IPG travel department developed a new way to track carbon emissions related to travel and a way for our business travelers to be mindful about those emissions.
+Several years ago, the IPG travel department launched a new way to track carbon emissions related to our business air travel, and a way for our employees to be mindful about the impact of those emissions on our environment.

-While we work to limit our travel where possible, in a client services business, much of our travel is essential.
-Efficient travel policies – traveling less where possible, traveling lighter and traveling smarter are important to us.
-To help ensure that travel across our organization is as sustainable as possible, we have enhanced our online booking tool to allow business travelers to sort air travel by carbon dioxide (CO2) emissions as well as by time and cost.
-This tracking system has been turned on in nearly all countries where online booking is available, allowing our business travelers to assess comparative CO2 emissions between IPG preferred carriers, allowing us to make smarter travel choices that are also less damaging to the environment.
+To help ensure that business air travel across our organization is as sustainable as possible, we have enhanced our online booking tool to allow business travelers to sort air travel by carbon dioxide (CO2) emissions, as well as by time and cost.
+This tracking system has been launched in nearly all countries where online booking is available, allowing our business travelers to assess comparative CO2 emissions between IPG preferred carriers.
+This tool allows us to make smarter travel choices that are less damaging to the environment.

 By better understanding the impact each of us have on our environment, the more our employees can contribute in small ways to the ongoing health of our communities.